santhoshgandham/STM32-HeartRate-Display/README.md

 # STM32-HeartRate-Display
-Firmware code for heart rate monitoring system using STM32 microcontroller.
-Measures heart rate data from sensor and displays it on OLED display in real-time.
-Includes hardware connections and setup instructions.
+This repository contains firmware code for a heart rate monitoring system developed using STM32 microcontroller.
+The code interfaces with a heart rate sensor to measure heart rate data and displays it in real-time on an OLED display.
+Additionally, the repository includes documentation detailing the hardware connections, project overview, and instructions for setting up and running the project.